Let’s use the Trace view to verify that the

 View Span Metadata

-write-cache operation contributed to over 90% of the request’s latency.
+write-cache operation contributed to almost 90% of the request’s latency.

 That’s great!
 Even though you didn’t know the